Former Fox exec convicted in FIFA bribery case, other acquitted

 Jurors found Hernan Lopez guilty but acquitted Carlos Martinez on the same charges.
 South American sports marketing company Full Play Group SA was also convicted.

+Martinez's attorney, Steven McCool, told reporters he was "tremendously grateful to the jury for bringing justice to Carlos."

+Lawyers for Full Play Group did not immediately respond to requests for comment.

-A cooperating witness testified that he paid tens of millions of dollars in bribes with the blessing of defendants Martinez and Lopez, both former Fox executives.
+A cooperating witness testified at trial that he paid tens of millions of dollars in bribes with the blessing of defendants Martinez and Lopez, both former Fox executives.

-Martinez and Lopez denied wrongdoing.
-Their lawyers claimed that the witness, Argentine businessman Alejandro Burzaco, falsely accused the two men in hopes of getting a lighter sentence under his plea agreement with prosecutors.
-A lawyer for Burzaco denied those claims.

 The case stems from a sweeping probe of corruption in international soccer and its governing body, FIFA, that has resulted in scores of convictions since U.S. and international authorities made their first arrests in 2015.